greenmonn/tsp-go/README.md

 ## Implementation Issue

 I switched to the Go implementation because of the computational efficiency.
-For very large instances N >= 10000, Incorporating Local Search with GA took infeasible amount of time.
+For very large instances `N >= 10000`, Incorporating Local Search with GA took infeasible amount of time.

 I tried limiting iterations of local search, (not waiting until no neighbors are found) but there was a problem: